alexanderGugel/pragmatic-testing/README.md

 ### Directory structure

-Ok, so now we wrote our first test and we are happy with it, but there is kind of like a administrative questions: Where should we put all those test file?
+Ok, so now we wrote our first test and we are happy with it, but there is kind of like an administrative question now: Where should we put all those test files?

 There are a couple of options:

-1. Putting them into the same dir as the file being tested, e.g. as `widget_test.js` of `widget.spec.js`
+1. Putting them into the same dir as the file being tested, e.g. as `widget_test.js` and `widget.spec.js`

 2. Putting them into a separate `__test__`, `test` or `spec` dir at the root level of your application (and therefore replicating your directory structure) or in each subdirectory